Night Out For Safety and Liberation Asks How To Go Beyond Policing To Keep Communities Safe

 For many, Martin’s shooting cast doubt on the idea that police and neighborhood-watch programs are what keep communities safe.
 And one night of police-sponsored block parties and barbecue does not, says Zaineb Mohammed, communications director for the Ella Baker Center for Human Rights, “does not address the systemic problems of police brutality in this country.”

-Zachary Norris, the executive director of the Ella Baker Center, an Oakland-based social justice nonprofit focused on alternatives to incarceration, launched the counter-event Night Out for Safety and Liberation (NOSL) as an alternative to National Night Out in 2012.
+Zachary Norris, the executive director of the Ella Baker Center, an Oakland-based social justice nonprofit focused on alternatives to incarceration, launched the counter-event Night Out for Safety and Liberation (NOSL) as an alternative to National Night Out in 2013 in collaboration with the nonprofit Justice for Families.
 NOSL, which has been ongoing since, is not an anti-police event, Mohammed says, but it does recognize that “for a lot of communities of color, the presence of police can be very threatening, and can bring a layer of trauma to an event.”

-Just 30 or so cities host official NOSL events.
-But around 30 million people attend smaller, alternative National Night Out gathers.
-The focus at both, Mohammed says, is “to change our limited definition of public safety, and expand it out from law enforcement to include more things that actually do keep us safe, like living-wage jobs, having access to healthy food, healthcare, affordable housing, and education–all of those things are actually what makes our communities safe from the inside out.”
+Around 30 million people attend National Night Out gatherings; just around 30 cities host the smaller, alternative NOSL events.
+The focus at the latter, Mohammed says, is “to change our limited definition of public safety, and expand it out from law enforcement to include more things that actually do keep us safe, like living-wage jobs, having access to healthy food, healthcare, affordable housing, and education–all of those things are actually what makes our communities safe from the inside out.”

 This year is the first that NOSL organizers have released a discussion guide for how neighbors coming together at the event can begin to talk about public safety.
 The guide directs people to ask each other: When was the last time you called the police?
 When you see police in your neighborhood, what’s your reaction?
 “Oftentimes, the first people think to do when they feel unsafe is to call the police,” Mohammed says.
 “This is an opportunity to talk about what impact that might have on other people in the community who are threatened or made uncomfortable by the presence of law enforcement, and to have this event be a starting place for some of those hard conversations.”